Muscat Blanc à Petits Grains: History

 Ampelographers have identified the grape with the Anathelicon moschaton grape used by the Ancient Greeks and the Apiane vines planted by the Romans (so named because of the fondness that insects, such as bees (Latin apis), have for devouring the flesh of the grapes).
 It was probably first introduced to France by the Greeks through their trading port at Marseille and later spread to the Narbonne region by Romans in their conquest of Gaul.
 It was a chief export of Frontignan by the time of Charlemagne and plantings were recorded in Germany by the 12th century.
 It became a popular planting in Alsace by the 16th century.
 It was introduced to South Africa in the 18th century and became the mainstay of the famous Vin de Constance.
 It is believed that the grapes were sourced in Frontignan.

 Synonyms

 Muscat Blanc à Petits Grains is known under a large number of synonyms, the more popular of which include Muscat Canelli, various combinations with the word Frontignan.
-In Bulgaria it is known as Tamyanka, in Macedonia as Temjanika and in Serbia as Tamjanika.
+In Greece it's simply known as White Muscat (or Aspro Moschato).
+In Bulgaria it is known as Tamyanka, in North Macedonia as Temjanika, and in Serbia as Tamjanika.
+In Hungary the variety is known as Sárgamuskotály.
 In Austria (and Germany) it is known as Gelber Muskateller.
 In Spain it is called Moscatel de Grano Menudo, Moscatel Castellano, Moscatel Commun, Moscatel de Frontignan, Moscatel de Grano Pequeño, Moscatel Fino, Moscatel Morisco, and Moscatell Gra Menut in Catalan.

 This grape is often confused with the distinct and separate grape varieties Muscat of Alexandria (aka Zibibbo in Sicily; aka Hanepoot in South Africa) and Muscat Ottonel, most common in Austria and Alsace but originally bred in Loire Valley in 1852.

+Wines mentioning just "Muscat" or "Moscato" on the label often come from a blend of different varieties in the Muscat family.